 Leese History, Family Crest & Coats of Arms

 On the western coast of Scotland and on the Hebrides islands the Leese family was born among the ancient Dalriadan clans.
 Their name comes from a devotion to Christianity.
-The Gaelic form of the name is M'A'Lios, which is a shortened form of Mac Giolla Iosa, meaning son of the servant of Jesus.
+The Gaelic form of the name is M'A'Lios, which is a shortened form of Mac Giolla Iosa, meaning on of the servant of Jesus.
+Cleish Castle is a 16th-century tower house in Kinross-shire, Scotland, west of the hamlet of Cleish.

 Early Origins of the Leese family